Lemnos Shelter, the saddest place for dumped dogs and in the middle of nowhere!

 We suggest slow and steady, especially in the first few days.
 Later you can up the recommended portion sizes to let them gain a bit of weight (but do keep an eye that their waists don’t disappear or you won’t be the first Lemnos owner to find yourself with a chubby over weight dog).

-On the journey to the UK with Animal Couriers they will have been fed small portions of a tried and tested kibble for sensitive stomachs, usually James Wellbeloved.
+On the journey to the UK they will have been fed small portions of a tried and tested kibble for sensitive stomachs.

-The first days, whatever kibble you decide to use, we recommend feeding twice a day in very small portions in their crate.
+When they arrive we suggest feeding them small amounts of kibble in very small portions in their crate.
 If you have other dogs please ensure your new dog is fed privately.
 In their kennels, unless shared, they have never had competition for food and food aggression can arise even with their new owner.

 Rescue behaviourists will suggest keeping a portion of kibble back as treats and feeding by hand for a few minutes before each meal time.

-As the first week progresses you can start upping their portions.
-Still twice a day, and using the kibble as training treats, remembering long term you don’t want a chubby dog.
+As the first week progresses you can start upping their portions and slowly changing over to whatever food you have decided on.
+Still twice a day, and use any kibble as training treats too, remembering long term you don’t want a chubby dog.

 Treats are the next hurdle and the first thing which will give a jippy tummy.
 Even yummy natural food like chicken and ham should also be off limits in the first weeks.
 Their little tummies can’t cope immediately with such good quality pure food and the results are either squidgy poos or explosive diarrhea.